mightymos/RF-Bridge-OB38S003/README.md

 As a consequence many people just bypass the microcontroller with a hardware modification:
 https://github.com/arendst/Tasmota/discussions/13283

-Decoding may then be done directly then on the ESP8265 (e.g., ESPHome supports rcswitch).
+Decoding may then be done directly on the ESP8265 (e.g., ESPHome supports rcswitch).

 The intent here is to avoid the need to perform hardware modification.